-Therapy usually involves activities that provide vestibular, proprioceptive, and-tactile, visual, and auditory stimuli, which are selected to match specific sensory processing deficits of the child.
+Therapy usually involves activities that provide vestibular, proprioceptive, tactile, visual, and auditory stimuli, which are selected to match specific sensory processing deficits of the child.
 For example, swings are commonly used to incorporate vestibular input, while trapeze bars and large foam pillows or mats may be used to stimulate somatosensory pathways of proprioception and deep touch.
 Tactile reception may be addressed through a variety of activities and surface textures involving light touch.

-This differs from neuromuscular re-education (97112) as neuromuscular re-education focuses on training to restore the ability to perform particular activities.
+This differs from neuromuscular re-education (97112) as neuromuscular re-education focuses on training to restore the ability to perform particular activities versus training to enhance sensory processing and adaptive responses This differs from neuromuscular re-education (97112) as neuromuscular re-education focuses on training to restore the ability to perform particular activities.